Intrasoft Technologies Ltd Directors Report.

 Particular of Contracts or Arrangement with Related Parties

-All contracts / arrangements / transactions entered by the Company during the financial year with related parties were in the ordinary course of business and at arms length basis.
-During the year, the Company had not entered into any contract / arrangement / transaction with related parties which could be considered as material in accordance with the policy of the Company on related party transactions.
-The Policy on related party transactions as approved by the Board may be accessed on the Companys website www.itlindia.com.
+All contracts / arrangements / transactions entered into by the Company during the financial year with its wholly owned subsidiaries were in the ordinary course of business and at an arms length basis.
+During the year, the Company had not entered into any contract / arrangement / transaction with related parties which could be considered as material related party transaction in accordance with the policy of the Company on related party transactions read with SEBI (Listing Obligations and Disclosure Requirement) Regulations, 2015.
+The Policy on related party transactions as approved by the Board may be accessed on the Companys website www.itlindia. com.

-Your Directors draw attention of the members to Note no. 34 of Standalone financial statements which sets out disclosures on related parties and transactions entered into with them during the financial year under review.
+Your Directors draw attention of the members to Note no. 27 of Standalone financial statements which sets out disclosures on related parties and transactions entered into with the said parties.

 Particulars of Loans, Guarantees, Investments and Securities

-During the year under review, the Company has not issued any shares and hence, disclosures under Section 43(a)(ii), Section 54(1)(d) and Section 62(1)(b) of the Companies Act, 2013 read with relevant rules are not required to be furnished.
+During the year under review, the Company has not issued any shares with differential voting rights and sweat equity shares and hence, disclosures under Section 43(a)(ii) and Section 54(1)(d) of the Companies Act, 2013 read with relevant rules are not required to be furnished.
 The Company does not have a scheme of ESOP and hence disclosures pursuant to Section 67(3) of the Companies Act, 2013 are also not required to be furnished.

 Matters Related to Directors and Key Managerial Personnel: